Gangs in the United States: Other ethnic gangs

 Among other ethnic-based gangs are Asian gangs, which operate similar to Asian organized crime groups with a hierarchical structure and little concern for control of territory.
 Asian gangs often victimize Asian populations, and law enforcement faces difficulty investigating Asian gangs due to language barriers and distrust among the Asian population.
 Asian gangs engage in a variety of crime, including violent crime, drug and human trafficking, and white collar crime.

 Middle-Eastern gangs operate in some cities, such as the Kurdish Pride Gang (KPG), a street gang that formed in 2000 in Nashville.
 The gang was involved with drug dealing, home burglaries (including two involving rapes), assault and attempted murder.
 Two members are serving long prison sentences for the attempted murder of a police officer.

 East African gangs operate in over 30 jurisdictions in the United States.
 They are generally divided between Sudanese gangs, Ethiopian gangs and Somali gangs.
 Unlike the majority of traditional street gangs, Somali gang members adopt names based on their clan affiliation.
 Largely keeping to themselves, they have engaged in violent crime, weapons trafficking, human, sex and drug trafficking, and credit card fraud.
 As of 2013, there has been a decrease in gang-related activity among disaffected Somali youths, as they have grown more settled.
 Sudanese gangs have emerged in several states since 2003.
 Among the most aggressive of these Sudanese gangs is the African Pride gang.
 Some Sudanese gang members also possess strategic and weapons knowledge gained during conflicts in Sudan.

-Primarily operating along the East Coast, Caribbean ethnic-based gangs include Haitian, and Jamaican gangs.
+Primarily operating along the East Coast, Caribbean ethnic-based gangs include Haitian and Jamaican gangs.
 Haitian gangs, such as Zoe Pound, are involved in a variety of crime, including violent crime and drug and weapons trafficking.
 U.S.-based Jamaican gangs, unlike those in Jamaica, are unsophisticated and lack hierarchy; however, they often maintain ties to Jamaican organized crime and engage in drug and weapons trafficking.

+Jewish Defense League

+The FBI has classified the Jewish Defense League as a far-right terrorist organization.
+Established in 1968 by Rabbi Meir Kahane, the group's main goal was to safeguard Jews from anti-Semitism on a global scale.
+It was built upon the principles of Jewish nationalism, territorialism, and the use of force to protect Jews from their adversaries.
+The JDL has faced allegations of carrying out various terrorist activities, such as bombings, assassinations, and extortion.

+The organization is predominantly active in the United States and Israel, where it has been involved in several violent episodes throughout the years.
+It rose to prominence in the 1970s, when JDL members executed numerous high-profile attacks against Arab targets in the US and Europe.
+Additionally, they vehemently opposed the USSR due to the restrictions on Jewish emigration to Israel.
+Despite its modest size, the JDL managed to attract a significant following within the Israeli-American Jewish community because of its aggressive strategies.